 The On the Go Director of Transportation chairs the SDCVDC which comprises San Diego County organizations that provide transportation for older adults.
 The Coalition meets on a regular basis to support one another and share best practices.
-The Coalition also organizes and hosts a yearly volunteer training and appreciation event.

 5c&d Program Marketing & Outreach